Seven Hills I Will Die On

 • Use pull request templates

-• Use conventional commits to make it easy to bisect your own work if you need to find failed test cases in larger comits
+• Use conventional commits to make it easy to bisect your own work if you need to find failed tests

 • Create runbooks for repeated processes